Xi Jinping hails 'new horizon' for humanity in space conversation with astronauts | ExBulletin

 The trio took off last Thursday aboard a Long March-2F rocket from the Gobi Desert in northwest China and docked about seven hours later at the Tiangong space station, where they will pass. the next three months.

-The launch of China’s first crewed mission in nearly five years is a matter of great prestige because Beijing is preparing to mark the 100th anniversary of the ruling Communist Party on July 1 with a massive propaganda campaign.
+The launch of China’s first crewed mission in nearly five years is a matter of prestige as Beijing prepares to mark the 100th anniversary of the ruling Communist Party on July 1 with a massive propaganda campaign.

 “The construction of a space station is an important step for the cause of space flights,” Xi said from the Beijing Aerospace Flight Control Center, speaking to the astronauts via video link.